 I understand the need for fashion trends because they help keep fashion exciting and relevant.
 Nevertheless, if you are wanting a new wardrobe this spring and summer; ask yourself if trendy choices are really worth it and if you can afford them.

 Because fast-fashion makes trends seem like a bargain.
-However, is wearing something a handle of times actually a good investment?
+Is wearing something a handle of times actually a good investment?
 Fashion trends are fickle in nature; they will have you updating your wardrobe regularly.

 Going for classic designers and staple garments can give you unlimited option for diversity in your style.
 Classic doesn’t mean a plain shirt and blazer; major houses are not similar.

-As Coco Chanel said: “fashion fades, only style remains the same”.
+As Coco Chanel once said: “fashion fades, only style remains the same”.

 Unless you absolutely love, you don’t need to follow.